osvaldoalvaradodev/Laravel-Countries/README.md

-Here have a migration and seeder for include a list of countries in your laravel project. this list has forked from https://gist.github.com/brenes/1095110#file-paises-csv
+Here have a migration and seeder for include a list of countries in your laravel project. this list has forked from https://gist.github.com/brenes/1095110#file-paises-csv.
+**Include 246 countries.**

 # How Use?